-The International English Language Testing System or IELTS.
-It is the world’s most popular English language proficiency test for higher education and global migration purposes.
+The International English Language Testing System or IELTS is the world’s most popular English language proficiency test for higher education and global migration purposes.

-IELTS is designed to assess the language ability of candidates who need to study or work where English is used as the language of communication.
+The IELTS exam is designed to assess the language ability of candidates who need to study or work where English is used as the medium of communication.
 The exam is required for entry to university in the UK and other English speaking countries like Canada, the USA and New Zealand.

-IELTS is accepted by more than 10.000 organizations worldwide in over 140 countries.
+IELTS is accepted by more than 10.000 organizations worldwide in over 130 countries, including Singapore.
 These include universities, schools, immigration authorities, government agencies, professional bodies and multinational companies.

 Who Designs The Cambridge IELTS Exam?